banner logo

 Discharged specimen

-We have confirmed that fully-charged specimens retain their injected charge and their initial green color for several weeks when maintained at dry ice temperatures (-109F/-78.5C).
-One of our team members, Todd Johnson, has christened these "Iced 'bergs".
-At room temperature, the excess charge trapped within acrylic leaks away with an exponential time constant ranging from a few minutes to a few hours.
-Chilling specimens significantly reduces the speed that free charges can move within the acrylic, dramatically reducing the rate that trapped charges can leak away.
-At dry ice temperatures, trapped charges appear to remain stored indefinitely.
-Other researchers have stored chilled specimens for many months, and have discharged them with little, if any, difference from freshly charged specimens!
-This suggests that the initial green color may be related to the high density of electrons that remain trapped before discharging.
-Once discharged, even chilled specimens rapidly lose their green color, changing to the longer-term amber color.
+From studies done by other researchers, we knew that acrylic specimens could retain their injected charge for weeks, or even months, if chilled, irradiated, and subsequently maintained at dry ice (-109F/-78.5C) temperatures.
+One of our team members, Todd Johnson, has christened these frozen objects as "Iced 'bergs".
+At room temperature, injected charge leaks away over a few minutes to a few hours for commercial acrylic.
+Chilling acrylic significantly reduces the speed that free charges can move inside the acrylic, and this dramatically increases the time that trapped charges can be stored.
+At dry ice temperatures, trapped charges can apparently be stored indefinitely.
+We have confirmed virtually full charge retention over several weeks, and other researchers have demonstrated charge storage for up to six months.
+When later discharged, these specimens behave in a fashion similar to freshly-charged specimens.
+The initial lime-green color of the solarized layer is also retained in chilled specimens until they are discharged.
+This suggests that the green color is related to the high density of electrons that remain trapped before discharging.
+Or perhaps this proves that electrons are green?
+Anyway, once discharged, chilled specimens rapidly lose their green color, changing to an amber color.

 Negative Lichtenberg Discharges captured in Frost

-During our 2007 and 2009 production runs, we measured and recorded discharge current waveforms for a number of 4" x 4" x 3/4" specimens.
-We designed a special holding fixture with copper foil plates that made physical contact with the large surfaces of a charged acrylic specimen.
-A heavily-insulated wire connected the pair of foil plates to a pointed discharge tool, and this wire was also passed through the center of a wideband Current Transformer (CT).
-When the specimen was discharged, the main current pulse flowed through the wire and was measured via the CT.
-The CT transformed the discharge current pulse that flowed through the wire into a voltage pulse that could then be captured and stored within a high speed Tektronix digital storage oscilloscope.
-The experimental configuration can be seen below:
+During our 2007 and 2009 production runs, we measured and recorded discharge current wave forms for a number of 4" x 4" x 3/4" specimens.
+We designed a special holding fixture with copper foil plates that made physical contact with the large outer surfaces of a charged acrylic specimen.
+A heavily-insulated wire connected the pair of foil plates to a pointed discharge tool.
+This wire was also passed through the center of a Pearson Model 411 wideband Current Transformer (CT).
+When the specimen was discharged, the main current pulse flowed from the interior charge layer, through the wire (and center of the CT), to the oppositely-charged outer surfaces of the specimen.
+The resulting discharge current was converted to a voltage pulse via the CT - the conversion factor for this particular CT was 0.1 volt per amp.
+So, every 100 amps of discharge current would show up as 10 volts of output from the CT.
+The resulting waveform was captured and stored by a Tektronix TDS3034B 300 MHz digital storage oscilloscope (DSO).
+An image and schematic of the experimental configuration can be seen below:

 Experimental Setup

-This suggests that propagating electrical trees may progress via a series of advancing breakdown waves.
-Each current peak may reflect a surge of newly conducting channels ("streamers" and "leaders") as they tap into new sources of stored charge.
-Newer channels apparently blast their way into previously untapped reservoirs of charge within the acrylic, pause briefly, then surge again, etc. The average discharge velocity was between 8.5 x 105 and 1.3 x 106 meters/second (526 and 790 miles/second, or around 0.3% the speed of light).
-However, pauses between successive current surges suggest that the peak discharge velocity during the propagation phases was even faster.
-Surprisingly, the average velocity within the specimen was actually 10-100 times faster than the velocity of positive lightning leaders in air.
-This is thought to be due to the extreme electrical field (estimated to be over 20 million volts/cm) at the tips of the propagating discharges within the acrylic.
+The occurrence of multiple current peaks suggests that the electrical trees may progress via a series of larger breakdown events.
+Each current peak reflects a surge of newly conducting channels ("streamers" and "leaders") as newer channels blast their way into previously untapped reservoirs of charge within the acrylic, pause briefly, then surge again, etc. The average discharge velocity was between 8.5 x 105 and 1.3 x 106 meters/second (526 and 790 miles/second, or around 0.3% the speed of light).
+However, pauses between successive current surges suggest that the peak discharge velocity during the propagation phases are significantly faster.
+Surprisingly, the average streamer velocity within the specimen was found to be 10-100 times greater than the velocity of positive lightning leaders in air!
+This is thought to be due to the extreme electrical field (estimated to exceed 20 million volts/cm) at the tips of the propagating discharges.

 Lichtenberg Discharge

-Evidence for the above theories of breakdown and discharge propagation can be seen within Captured Lightning Lichtenberg figures.
-Under high magnification, the discharge channels that make up the figures are found to be hollow tubes, surrounded by countless small fractures that scatter light.
+Some evidence for the above theories of breakdown and discharge propagation can be seen within our Lichtenberg figures.
+Under a microscope, some of the discharge channels that make up the figures are found to be hollow tubes, surrounded by countless small fractures that scatter light.
 Some paths clearly exhibit periodic structures along the discharge channel, similar to beads along a string.
-These beaded structures are observed during dielectric breakdown of various polymers and crystalline ionic salts.
-The theories predict that under the extreme electrical field ruptures the chemical bonds within the acrylic.
-The resulting "electronic breakdown" (or electronic detonation) processes liberate gases as some of the insulating material is decomposed into its atomic constituents.
-Dr. Koeth has verified that a significant volume of gas exits from the discharge point when a specimen is discharged under water.
-Other researchers have determined that the evolved gases are composed primarily of hydrogen, carbon monoxide, carbon dioxide, and methane.
-"Beading" appears to be a repetitive sequence of electronic decomposition, evolution of gases under high pressure, and formation of new cracks ahead of the expanding gas zone.
-Following is an example of a beaded channel captured Bill Hathaway (GCL Laboratories).
+These beaded structures are observed during dielectric breakdown of various polymers as well as crystalline ionic salts.
+The theories predict that the extreme electrical field ruptures the chemical bonds within the acrylic.
+The resulting electronic breakdown processes liberate gases as some of the insulating material is rapidly decomposed into its atomic constituents.
+Dr. Timothy Koeth has confirmed that a significant volume of gas exits from the discharge point when an acrylic specimen is discharged under water.
+Other researchers have determined that the evolved gases consist primarily of hydrogen, methane, carbon monoxide, and carbon dioxide.
+We've also observed a flame lasting for several seconds after the main discharge at the discharge point on some of our largest specimens.
+"Beading" appears to reflect a repetitive sequence of electronic decomposition, evolution of gases under high pressure, and formation/growth of new cracks ahead of the expanding gas zone.
+Following is an example of a microscopic beaded channel captured inside one of our sculptures by Dr. Bill Hathaway (GCL Laboratories).
+The approximate horizontal distance shown in the image below is two millimeters.

 Beaded discharge

-Electronic detonation is hundreds of times faster than the detonation waves that propagate through even the fastest chemical explosives!
-Vershinin termed the explosive breakdown process "electronic detonation" since it was similar to the way that chemical reaction shock waves supersonically propagate through a high explosive as it detonates.
-Because of the large amount of electrostatic energy stored within our specimens, and the extremely short discharge intervals, the instantaneous power liberated during a discharge can exceed a gigawatt (109 watts)!
-Not surprisingly, the discharge creates a loud BANG(!), and the brilliant, blue-white lightning-like spark channels wreak considerable havoc inside the acrylic as they blast countless permanent fractures and tubes along the space charge layers.
-Charge detrapping is now known to play a profound role in the degradation and breakdown of solid dielectrics that are subjected to long-term high voltage stresses, sudden voltage changes, or abrupt polarity reversals.
-In some respects, sudden charge detrapping in a solid dielectric is similar to a high-voltage capacitor discharge that occurs solely within the insulating material.
+We have experimentally confirmed that "electronic detonation" during the main discharge is 10 to 100 times faster than the detonation velocity of the fastest known chemical explosives.
+The stored electrostatic energy in larger specimens can exceed several kilojoules.
+Since this energy is typically discharged in a fraction of a microsecond, the instantaneous power liberated when creating a Captured Lightning sculpture can easily exceed a gigawatt (109 watts)!
+Not surprisingly, the discharge creates a very loud BANG(!) as the brilliant, lightning-like spark channels wreak havoc inside the acrylic, blasting countless fractures and tubes all along the space charge layer(s).
+The abrupt release of previously-trapped space charge ("charge detrapping") is now known to play a major role in the degradation and breakdown of all solid dielectrics when subjected to long-term high voltage stresses, sudden voltage changes, or abrupt polarity reversals.
+In many respects, charge detrapping within a solid dielectric is analogous to a high-voltage capacitor discharge that occurs entirely within the insulating material.

-hundreds of smaller secondary electrical discharges continue to flash throughout the specimen as small pockets of residual stranded charge continue to redistribute themselves.
-Large sculptures sparkle and sizzle, making a sound similar to frying bacon, and intermittent sparking has been seen over 30 minutes after the main discharge.
-These harmless secondary discharges often sting our fingers when we handle recently-discharged specimens.
+After the main discharge creates the Lichtenberg figure, hundreds of smaller secondary electrical discharges continue to flash throughout the specimen as pockets of residual charge redistribute themselves.
+Immediately after the main discharge, large sculptures sparkle and sizzle, making a sound similar to frying bacon.
+In large specimens, intermittent sparking has been observed over 30 minutes after the main discharge.
+Harmless secondary discharges often sting our fingers when we handle recently-discharged specimens.
 Click on the following image to see some high resolution video captured during one of our production runs that shows primary and secondary discharges.

 12" x 12" discjarge